simplifi/terraform-google-cloud-build-slack-notifier/README.md

 **Note - This will add the following resources to your project:**

-- Google Secret Manager for storing the Slack Webhook URL
 - Google Cloud Storage Bucket for storing the notifier configuration
 - Google Pub/Sub for events emitted from Cloud Build
 - Google Cloud Run for processing the events emitted from Cloud Build

-This module is mostly based on instructions found in GCP's [Configuring Slack notifications](https://cloud.google.com/build/docs/configuring-notifications/configure-slack).
+This module is based on the instructions found in GCP's [Configuring Slack notifications](https://cloud.google.com/build/docs/configuring-notifications/configure-slack) guide.

 ## Setup

-You will need a Slack app incoming webhook url for this to work.
+You will need a Slack app incoming webhook url stored in a Google Secret Manager secret for this to work.

 - Create a [Slack app](https://api.slack.com/apps?new_app=1) for your desired Slack workspace.
 - Activate [incoming webhooks](https://api.slack.com/messaging/webhooks) to post messages from Cloud Build to Slack.
-- After this module has run, add the webhook url to the secret in the UI
+- Create a new secret in Google Secret Manager and store the webhook url in it.

 ## Pre-commit Hooks